Formative usability testing – Frequently Asked Questions?

 Why don’t more companies do usability testing?

 Everyone likes to believe they can skip steps in the learning process, but some lessons can only be learned the hard way.
 When a medical device design team is developing a user interface for a new product, they need to learn which designs will fail and why before they can fully understand how to design the best user interface for the device.
-Therefore, most design and development teams will select a user interface that they are familiar with or they see used by a competitor product.
-The team will not always test the proposed design solution, because they have no reason to believe that the chosen interface will fail.
+Therefore, most design and development teams will select a user interface they are familiar with or see used by a competitor product.
+The team will not always test the proposed design solution because they have no reason to believe the chosen interface will fail.
 Unfortunately, this can lead to failure later in the design process.
 Then the team will need to backtrack and repeat the evaluation of various interface designs.

 What is the best approach?